excelsior-oss/excelsior-jet-gradle-plugin/README.md

      and password necessary to run the service.

-* `allowDesktopInteraction` - specifies if the service needs to interact with the system desktop, e.g. open/close other windows, etc. This option is only available under the `local-system-account`.
+* `allowDesktopInteraction` - specifies if the service needs to interact with the system desktop, e.g. open/close other windows, etc. This option is only available is the service is installed under the local system account.

 * `startupType` -  specifies how to start the service.
 Valid values are `automatic` (default), `manual`, `disabled`.
   - `automatic` - specifies that the service should start automatically when the system starts.